atomic-penguin/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 # Convergence: Compile

 Chef recipes are written in Ruby.
-During the compile phase, the Chef Recipe DSL is processed for Chef *Resources* to be configured.
+During the compile phase, the Recipe DSL is processed for *Resources* to be configured.

 During the processing of recipes: